A Proximal Modified Quasi-Newton Method for Nonsmooth Regularized Optimization: Convergence analysis of Algorithm 4.1

-To the best of our knowledge, \Cref{thm:finite-successful} is the first convergence result of a regularized or trust-region method that does not rely on the boundedness of the regularization parameter or trust-region radius in the case of a finite number of successful iterations.
-In the absence of such boundedness, \Cref{thm:finite-successful} does not provide information on the stationarity of \(x^*\).
-Note that it is not because the algorithms performs a finite number of successful iterations that \(s_k = 0\) for all \(k\) sufficiently large.
-For this reason, there is no guarantee that \(x^*\) will be first-order stationary for~\eqref{eq:nlp} after a finite number of iterations.
+To the best of our knowledge, in the case of a finite number of successful iterations, \Cref{thm:finite-successful} is the first convergence result of a regularized or trust-region method that does not rely on the boundedness of the regularization parameter or trust-region radius.
+Remarkably, even in the absence of such boundedness, the theorem establishes the stationarity of the limit point \(x^*\), despite the fact that the only a subsequence of the stationarity measure \(\nu_k^{-1/2} \xicp(x_k, \nu_k^{-1})^{1/2}\) converges to zero.

 Now we consider the case where the number of successful iterations is infinite.
-Let $\tau \in \N_0$ and \(k_0\) be the index of the first successful iteration, and define, as in \citep{diouane-habiboullah-orban-2024},
+Let $\tau \in \N_0$ and define, as in \citep{diouane-habiboullah-orban-2024},

+The sets~\eqref{eq:def-T-W} are the sets defined in \citep[Equation~\((52)\)]{diouane-habiboullah-orban-2024} with \(\lambda \defeq 0\).
+For readability, we drop the superscript \(\lambda\) in the following.
 The next lemma provides a series comparison result that will be used in the proof of the main theorem.

-\begin{lemma}[{ \citealp[Lemma~\(7\)]{diouane-habiboullah-orban-2024}}] Let \({\{r_j\}}_{j \in \N}\) be a non-decreasing positive real sequence.
-For any \(k \ge k_0\),
+\begin{lemma}[{ \citealp[Lemma~\(10\)]{diouane-habiboullah-orban-2024}}] Let \({\{r_j\}}_{j \in \N}\) be a non-decreasing positive real sequence.
+For any \(k \in \N\),

 where $\mathcal{T}^{\tau}_k$ and $\mathcal{W}^{\tau}_k$ are defined in~\eqref{eq:def-T-W}. \end{lemma}

 The following lemma plays a key role in deriving a convergence result in the case where the number of successful iterations is infinite.